bens4lsu/theskinny-publish/Content/blog2/buffas.md

 The menu was a list on a chalkboard that looked something like this:

-<center>Hamburger
+- Hamburger
-Cheeseburger
+- Cheeseburger
-Buffaburger
+- Buffaburger
-(about two other items, which seemed unappealing)</center>
+- (about two other items, which seemed unappealing)

 Jodie ordered first.
 "I'll have a cheeseburger."